metelkin/metelkin.github.io/content/model-formats-for-systems-pharmacology-2/index.md

 Mark `[x]` for each practice that is in use.

 - [  ] **Version control.** The project is under Git (or equivalent), with meaningful commit history.
 - [  ] **Continuous Integration & Delivery (CI/CD).** Substantial change triggers automated builds or checks (e.g., GitHub Actions, GitLab CI, Jenkins).
 - [  ] **Automated reporting.** Reports, figures, and logs are generated directly from code and kept in sync with model versions.
 - [  ] **Automated testing.** Unit or reproducibility tests verify correctness of model components and pipelines.
 - [  ] **Automation of routine tasks.** Data preprocessing, parameter fitting are scripted, not manual.
 Routine operations can be autocompleted or assisted by AI tools.
 - [  ] **Remote execution.** Workflows can seamlessly run on HPC clusters or cloud resources when needed.

 If many of these boxes are checked, your workflow is aligned with modern software practices.

 ---

-**To be continued…**
+**Next: To be continued…**